Anthropic decision theory: Deciding Sleeping Beauty

-Selfless agents (who follow non-personal preferences that don't include any other agents' personal preferences) can be distinguished from altruistic agents (who follow the aggregate of theirs and other agents' personal preferences).
-The selfless agent only cares about the monetary aspect of a bet in as much as the money can be used to further their pet outcome; the altruist cares about the monetary aspect of a bet in as much as the money provides personal utility to each winner.
+Non-indexical agents (who don't care about anyone's wellbeing) can be distinguished from altruistic agents.
+The non-indexical agent only cares about the monetary aspect of a bet in as much as the money can be used to further their preferred outcome; the altruist cares about the monetary aspect of a bet in as much as the money provides personal welfare to each winner.

-However, an altruistic total utilitarian will have the same preferences over the possible outcomes in a Sleeping Beauty situation: the outcomes in the tails world is doubled, as any gain/loss happens twice, and the altruist adds up the effect of each gain/loss.
-Hence the altruistic total utilitarian Sleeping Beauty will make the same decisions as the selfless one.
+However, an altruistic total utilitarian will have the same preferences over the possible outcomes in a Sleeping Beauty situation\footnote{ It has been pointed out that an entirely altruistic agent would also care about the profit of whomever it was that offered her the bet!
+Hence we'll postulate that the bet is offered by a non-conscious machine, and that its value is ultimately created or destroyed (rather than being given to, or taken from, someone). }: the impact of outcomes in the tails world is doubled, as any gain/loss happens twice, to two different agents (or two different agent-slices), and the altruist adds up the effect of each gain/loss.
+It is not hard to see that the altruistic total utilitarian Sleeping Beauty will make the same decisions as the non-indexical one.